The-Grand-Combination/The-Grand-Campaign-EU5/CONTRIBUTING.md

 Asterisks represent any set of characters.

+The justification for this rule is to make all branches follow the branch protection rulesets put in place, which blocks anyone from making severe actions like deletions or force pushes.\
-Not naming a branch by using this convention results in GitHub throwing an error.
+Naming a branch without following this convention results in GitHub throwing an error.
 The reason for this error is because the repository's rulesets only allow for creating branches that follows the previously mentioned format.

 <img width="312" height="257" alt="image" src="https://github.com/user-attachments/assets/5858c8d2-df83-487f-8f4e-5d0412d0e0a1" />